 Senior Preschool (The Year Before Big School)

 The emphasis on our Senior Preschool program is school readiness; literacy, numeracy, science, fundamental movement skills and overall health and wellbeing .
 We facilitate OT and speech testing from local professionals and make recommendations to parents based on our own knowledge and experience.
-From a social and educational perspective, we provide our children with the necessary skills and development to be able to enter their first year at primary school with confidence and the potential to be leaders, making recommendations to parents throughout the year regarding their child’s readiness for school, and any areas of focus based on our educators observations.
-We have introduced the ELLA (Early Learning Languages Australia) program to our Senior Preschoolers.
-Children have the opportunity to learn Mandarin which will help to raise their awareness of Chinese culture and engage their interest in learning different languages.
+From a social and educational perspective, we provide our children with the necessary skills and development to be able to enter their first year at primary school with confidence and the potential to be leaders, making recommendations to parents throughout the year regarding their child’s readiness for school, and any areas of focus based on our educators observations. through the ELLA (Early Learning Languages Australia) program our Senior Preschool children have the opportunity to learn Mandarin which will help to raise their awareness of Chinese culture and engage their interest in learning different languages.